semorrison/category-theory-2018/README.md

 * Week 9:
     * Likun will definition functors and natural transformations between monoidal categories and braided monoidal categories.
 * Week 10:
-    * ?? will define algebras and module objects in a monoidal category `C`, and explain that the category of module objects for an algebra `A` in `C` forms a module category for `C`.
+    * Adwait will define algebras and module objects in a monoidal category `C`, and explain that the category of module objects for an algebra `A` in `C` forms a module category for `C`.
 * Week 11:
+    * Yossi will define the Drinfeld centre of a monoidal category, and explain that it is braided.
+* Week 12:
     * Keeley will explain that monads are algebras in the monoidal category of endofunctors of a category `C`.
 He may also talk about monads and adjunctions.
 (Or possibly monads as understood by computer scientists.)
-* Week 12:
-    * Yossi will define the Drinfeld centre of a monoidal category, and explain that it is braided.

 Sources
 ---